-Learn about the methods used to calculate a community’s risk to wildfire.
+Learn about the methods used to calculate a community’s risk of wildfire.

 Wildfires can have an indirect impact on you even if your home is not burned, by impacting the broader social, commercial, and community infrastructure surrounding your home.
 The First Street Foundation Wildfire Model is used to determine the likelihood of direct wildfire impact or indirect exposure to embers from nearby wildfires.
 The probability of being in a wildfire and exposure to embers is used to determine which structures are at risk, the number of structures at risk, and the severity of risk within a community.
 Use Risk Factor™ to find community-level wildfire risk assessments.

-Wildfire risk impacts more than an individual property.
-Community risk measures the impact wildfires can have on day to day life within the surrounding community.
-Wildfires that impact infrastructure can cut off access to utilities, affect emergency services and transportation, and can impact business and the finances of homeowners.
+Wildfire risk impacts more than individual property.
+Community risk measures the impact wildfires can have on day-to-day life within the surrounding community.
+Wildfires that impact infrastructure can cut off access to utilities, affect emergency services and transportation, and can impact businesses and the finances of homeowners.
 Community Risk shows how wildfires can impact various community levels, such as neighborhoods, zip codes, municipalities/cities, and counties.
 Because community risks can vary for different levels of geographies, Fire Factor® allows you to compare risks between these levels.

 Communities available through community risk overview

 - Neighborhoods: Encompasses macro neighborhoods, neighborhoods, sub-neighborhoods, and residential districts (e.g. subdivisions and apartment complexes) are not an official designation and vary in size depending on local usage.

 - Zipcodes: are zip code tabulation areas as provided by the U.S Census Bureau.

 - Cities: Place as provided by the US Census Bureau.
 Refer to a village, town, or city typically governed by a mayor and council.